mattroseman/go-autocomplete/README.md

 `go test -v ./...` will run all tests.

+### TEST COVERAGE

+`go test ./... -coverprofile=coverage.out` will create the coverage report file.
+`go tool cover -html coverage.out` will open up an HTML view of the coverage report in your browser

 ## BENCHMARKS

 Before running benchmarks, unzip the `data/words.zip` file to `data/words.txt`.
 This file contains a list of english words used to benchmark with many words.